 According to surveys completed in 2002, Lassen Volcanic National Park has been invaded by at least 49 species of non-native vascular plants.
 These non-native populations are found throughout the park on approximately 10,000 acres (9% of land base) and are associated with areas that have experienced some form of site disturbance whether natural (e.g. soil erosion, intense fire) or human-caused (e.g. facility, trail and road construction) (USDI NPS 2007).
 The most wide-spread species include common plantain (Plantago major), dandelion (Taraxacum officinale), and Kentucky bluegrass (Poa pratensis ssp. pratensis).
 However, the non-native species with the greatest potential to invade and alter the ecology of wild lands as a result of fire or mechanical treatments include common mullein (Verbascum thapsus), bull thistle (Cirsium vulgare), cheatgrass (Bromus tectorum), Klamathweed (Hypericum perforatum), and yellow starthistle (Centaurea solstitialis).
-These species are all either known from the park or have been documented within 10 miles of the park boundary.

 Based on the regional fire history, fire plays a role in the management and conservation of park plant communities.
 Benefits include recycling nutrients, opening the canopy, and encourages propagation from fire-dependent plants.
 Although fire may injure or kill individual plants, long-term effects on species may be beneficial.

 However, the ability of native vegetation to reestablish or regenerate after a burn can be severely altered by the presence of invasive plants.
 Environmental factors such as high soil nutrients levels, hydrophobic soils, exposed ground mineral soil, and high light conditions can provide a competitive edge to aggressive plants that will displace native species.
 Deterioration of wildlife habitat, watershed stability, and water quality often follows (Asher et al 2002; Goodwin and Sheley 2001).
 The degree of weed infestation can be a function of improper preventative measures or survival of pre-existing invasive plant seed banks.
 The Best Management Practices (Appendix R) were developed as a component of the Weed Management Plan (USDI NPS 2007) to reduce the likelihood of an infestation through education and prevention.
 The Forest Service and Bureau of Land Management have implemented similar policies (USDA FS 2001; USDI BLM 2006).